tigerfarm/tigtaskrouterworker/README.md

 <img src="flowDiagram.jpg" width="500"/>

-This exercise will walk you through the steps to configure your Twilio phone number to receive calls and put them into a queue.
+This exercise will walk you through the steps to configure your Twilio phone number to receive calls and put the callers into a queue.
 The callers will listen to music while TaskRouter arranges an agent to take their call.

 1. Configure your Twilio TaskRouter Workspace.